-Particulars For the Year ended March 31, 2021 For the Year ended March 31, 2020 Profit / (Loss) for the year (Rupees in Lacs) (A) - Weighted average number of equity shares (B) 19,043.85 19,043.85 Add: Adjustment on account of convertible debentures # # Weighted average number of equity shares (C) - Diluted 190,438,494 190,438,494 Earnings per share - Basic and Diluted (Rupees) (A/B) - - Nominal value of an equity share (Rupees) 10 10
+Particulars For the Year ended March 31, 2022 For the Year ended March 31, 2021 Profit / (Loss) for the year (Rupees in Lacs) (A) Weighted average number of equity shares (B) 19,043.85 19,043.85 Add: Adjustment on account of convertible debentures # # Weighted average number of equity shares (C) - Diluted 190,438,494 190,438,494 Earnings per share - Basic and Diluted (Rupees) (A/B) - Annual Control of Control Nominal value of an equity share (Rupees) 10 10

-Since there is no Profit/(Loss) for the year, hence there is no dilution on account of conversion of Potential equity shares of Convertible Debentures.
+[#] Since there is no Profit/(Loss) for the year, hence there is no dilution on account of conversion of Potential equity shares of Convertible Debentures.
 Hence no adjustment is made for the same.

-- 2.16 Since there is no difference between the tax base and accounts base, hence no deferred tax assets/ (liabilities) has been recognized in the financial statements. - 2.17 Figures for the previous year have been regrouped, reclassified, rearranged wherever necessary.
+- 2.16 Since there is no difference between the tax base and accounts base, hence no deferred tax assets/ (liabilities) has been recognized in the financial statements. - 2.17 The Company is in project phase and also submitted proposal for restructuring of the project with the Government of Telangana, final decision awaited. (refer note 1.3).
+Therefore analytical/operating ratios are not relevant for the company. - 2.18 Figures for the previous year have been regrouped, reclassified, rearranged wherever necessary.

-For Paresh Rakesh & Associates Chartered Accountants Firm Registration No: 119728W For and on behalf of the Board of Directors
+As per our attached report of even date For Paresh Rakesh & Associates Chartered Accountants Firm Registration No: 119728W

-Rakesh Chaturvedi Partner Membership No. 102075
+Rakesh Chaturvedi Partner

+Membership No. 102075

-Place: Mumbai Date: May 07, 2021 Venkata Rachakonda Director DIN: 07014032
+Place: Mumbai Date: May 06, 2022 Venkata Rachakonda

+Director DIN: 07014032

+Place: Mumbai

-Place: Hyderabad Date: May 07, 2021 Trina Das Director DIN: 08236805
+Trina Das Director DIN: 08236805